SUN FILTERS, WHICH ONES TO CHOOSE AND WHY?

 What about nanotechnology?

-The discussion around synthetic filters
+The debate around synthetic filters

-Various synthetic filters have also been found in blood, urine, and breast milk after using sunscreen products.
+Several synthetic filters have also been found in blood, urine, and breast milk after using sunscreen products.
 Although they are permitted within European safety standards, research into the effects of long-term exposure continues.

 And the environment?